tmcgilchrist/ghuntley/content/notes/leadership.md

 * ability to convert potentiasl to performance
 * visuaklly sets the standard
 * clarity provided in fulfilling the vision
-* new spirit developers, morale increases
+* new spirit develops, morale increases
 * momemtum solves problems

 ### beliefs and actions needed to transition